 Christopher holds an undergraduate degree in economics from the London School of Economics and Political Science, and a masters degree in mathematical economics from the University of Birmingham.

-Since joining UNEP in January 2011, he led several projects including the UNEP Global Foresight Process on Emerging Environmental Issues and the UNEP Foresight Process on Sustainable Development Challenges and Opportunities in Small Island Development States (SIDS).
-In addition, Sunday has worked in developing several UNEP reports focus of various themes including climate change mitigation and adaptation; agriculture and food security; air pollution and human health; freshwater, marine & oceans; chemicals and wastes; energy; disaster risk reduction and resilience; and sustainable development goals (SDGs).
+Before that, he was a Program Officer - Special Assistant to the Chief Scientist - at UN Environment Headquarters in Nairobi, Kenya.
+His responsibilities included leading and managing projects and activities of the Chief Scientist Office targeted at bridging the science-policy gap and ensuring the scientific credibility of UN Environment’s work.
+He supported the implementation of several projects including the Global Foresight Process on Emerging Environmental Issues and the UN Environment/UN DESA Foresight Process on Sustainable Development Challenges and Opportunities in Small Island Development States.
+In addition, he worked on developing several UN Environment reports on various thematic areas including climate change mitigation and adaptation; early warning systems, disaster risk reduction and resilience; air pollution and human health; agriculture and food security; freshwater, marine & oceans; chemicals and wastes; energy; and sustainable development goals.